A Slate of Early Endorsements

 Pierce County Council: After a bit of drama, the council appointed Bryan Yambe to fill the vacant seat left by Marty Campbell when he assumed the office of Pierce County Assessor-Treasurer.
-Yambe has many years of elected experience as a City of Fife Councilmember, and will be running to retain this seat in a special election for District 5, which includes Northeast Tacoma, Southeast Tacoma, Fife, Summit/Midland, and parts of Parkland and Spanaway.
-All hands on deck to help Bryan defend this seat!
+Yambe has many years of elected experience as a City of Fife Councilmember, and will be running to retain this seat in a special election for District 5, which includes Northeast Tacoma, Fife, Summit/Midland, and parts of Parkland and Spanaway.
+Kimber Starr, another finalist for the appointment, has also entered the race, along with Republican Terry Wise.
+The field will be narrowed from 3 candidates down to 2 in the August primary election.
+The Coalition is pleased to endorse BRYAN YAMBE for County Council District 5.

 Washington State Senate: Congratulations to Emily Randall who was recently sworn in as our new Congresswoman in the 6th District.
 Her vacated State Senate seat in LD-26 was recently filled by Deb Krishnadasan, who was appointed by a combination of Pierce and Kitsap County officials.
 Krishnadasan is a former President of the Peninsula School Board, and founded an advocacy organization called Stand Up for Peninsula Schools.
-She grew up on a farm in Puyallup, and worked in communications and human resources with the Cystic Fibrosis Foundation and Microsoft.
-She will work to defend this critical swing seat in a special election this fall, and (hopefully) again in 2026.
+Krishnadasan grew up on a farm in Puyallup, and worked in communications and human resources with the Cystic Fibrosis Foundation and Microsoft.
+She will work to defend this critical swing seat in the general election this fall, and (hopefully) again in 2026.
+Veteran GOP Representative Michelle Caldier has entered the race as a well-funded and experienced opponent.
+The Coalition is proud to endorse DEB KRISHNADASAN for State Senate in the 26th Legislative District.

 City of Tacoma: Tacoma will elect a new mayor this year, as Victoria Woodards is completing here second and final term.
-Early filings indicate a 4-way race between current City Councilmember John Hines, former City Councilmember Anders Ibsen, previous mayoral candidate Steve Haverly, and 27th District Democrats Chair Whitney Stevens.
-This looks to be a competitive primary election in August, after which the top two candidates will face off in November.
+A 4-way race seems to be emerging between current City Councilmember John Hines, former City Councilmember Anders Ibsen, previous mayoral candidate Steve Haverly, and 27th District Democrats Chair Whitney Stevens.
+Jesse Carlos and Tony Ginn also filed to run.
+This looks to be a highly competitive primary election in August, after which the top two candidates will face off in November.
 Four city council seats are also on the ballot this year.
-Sarah Rumbaugh and Joe Bushnell are both running for second terms in Districts 2 and 5, respectively.
-In District 4, Silong Chhun has begun his campaign to challenge recent appointee Sandesh Sadalge.
-For At-Large Position 6, Deputy Mayor Kiara Daniels has decided not to run for reelection, and Krista Perez has secured several endorsements from elected officials as an early frontrunner for the seat.
-Hunter Henderson has decided not to run for Mayor, and instead will join Perez and Lindsay Wills to compete for the At-Large Position 6 open seat.
+District 2 incumbent Sarah Rumbaugh will face Ben Lackey in the general election, while Zev Cook and Brandon Vollmer are challenging incumbent Joe Bushnell in the District 5 primary election.
+In District 4, Silong Chhun and Israel McKinney will challenge recent appointee Sandesh Sadalge in the primary.
+For At-Large Position 6, Deputy Mayor Kiara Daniels has decided not to run for reelection.
+Krista Perez and Latasha Palmer have both secured several endorsements as early frontrunners for this seat.
+Perez and Palmer join Hunter Henderson, Lindsay Wills, Jessica Johnston, and Todd Briske to compete for this open seat in the August primary.

-Port of Tacoma Commission: Incumbents for Positions 1 and 2, John McCarthy and Dick Marzano, are reportedly running for reelection, and potential challengers have yet to emerge.
+Port of Tacoma Commission: Incumbents John McCarthy and Dick Marzano are again running for reelection.
+Randy Wilson and Tim Payne will challenge McCarthy for Position 1 in the August primary, while Morgan Alexander will face Marzano for Position 2 in the general election.
 In the race for Position 4, incumbent Don Meyer has decided to retire, creating a rare open seat.
-Former Washington State House Minority Leader JT Wilcox filed with the PDC, and will have resources and assistance to run a solid countywide campaign.
-No one else has announced.
+Former Washington State House Minority Leader JT Wilcox is running, and has the resources for a countywide campaign.
+Dan Knox and Cyrus Donato have also entered the race for Position 4 in the August primary.

 ELECTED: Pierce County Executive: Ryan Mello